You are currently viewing Solar Energy Pros and Cons: A 2026 Homeowner’s Guide

 Is Solar Worth It in the U.S.?

-So would solar power be a good investment in 2025?
+Is solar power a good investment in 2026?
 The answer will depend on your specific situation.
 Let’s take it apart:

 It is not ideal for: